By Carla Olivo, Marine Spouse

 The Fort Belvoir homepage states: “A list of the organizations who call Fort Belvoir home reads like a ‘Who’s Who’ of the Department of Defense.”
 Often in the shadow of the Pentagon, there is perhaps no other Army installation in the world that can compare to Fort Belvoir’s diverse mix of commands, activities and agencies.
 This northern Virginia military installation provides logistical, intelligence and administrative support to a wide range of United States military organizations.

-Here is PCSgrades‘ list of all the things you need to know before relocating to northern Virginia and the National Capitol Region.
+Here is our list of all the things you need to know before relocating to northern Virginia.

-Fort Belvoir is home to nearly twice as many workers as the Pentagon.
-Fort Belvoir is the largest employer in Fairfax County.
-The Post is actually comprised of three geographically distinct properties: the main post, Davison Army Airfield, and the Fort Belvoir North Area.
+Fort Belvoir is home to nearly twice as many workers as the Pentagon and is the largest employer in Fairfax County.
+The post is actually comprised of three geographically distinct properties: the main post, Davison Army Airfield, and the Ft.
+Belvoir North Area.

 NOVA (Northern Virginia)

-- Fairfax County, Virginia (Falls Church, Reston, Tyson’s Corner, McLean, Great Falls, Fairfax, Fairfax Station, Lorton, Oakton, Springfield, Burke, Annandale, Chantilly, Centreville and Clifton) is the largest county in the Washington, D.C. area.
+- Fairfax County, Virginia is the largest county in the Washington, D.C. area.
 It falls inside and outside the beltway and is home to George Mason University.

 - Arlington and the city of Alexandria, Virginia are inside the beltway.

 - Prince William County, Virginia includes Woodbridge, Dumfries, Haymarket, Occoquan, Lake Ridge, Manassas, and Manassas City.